 All volunteers were subjected to MRI scans.
 According to Cendes, a specific protocol was used to acquire three-dimensional images.
 "This permitted image post-processing with the aid of computer software, which segmented the images into thousands of anatomical points for individual assessment and comparison," he said.

-The patients included in the study were divided into four subgroups: mesial temporal lobe epilepsy (MTLE) with left hippocampal sclerosis, MTLE with right hippocampal sclerosis, idiopathic (genetic) generalized epilepsy, and a fourth group comprising various less common subtypes of the disease.
+The patients included in the study were divided into four subgroups: mesial temporal lobe epilepsy (MTLE) with left hippocampal sclerosis, MTLE with right hippocampal sclerosis, idiopathic (genetic) generalized epilepsy, and a fourth group comprising less-common subtypes of the disease.

-The analysis covered both patients who had had epilepsy for years and patients who had been diagnosed recently.
+The analysis covered patients who had epilepsy for years, and patients who had been diagnosed recently.
 According to Cendes, the analysis aimed at the identification of atrophied brain regions in which the cortical thickness was smaller than in the control group.
 The results were published in Brain.

 The researchers first analyzed data from the four patient subgroups as a whole and compared them with the controls to determine whether there were anatomical alterations common to all forms of epilepsy.
 "We found that all four subgroups displayed atrophy in areas of the sensitive-motor cortex and also in some parts of the frontal lobe," Cendes said.